dengxingwang/HiTransformer/README.md

 # HiTransformer
-This is an attempt to finish the Pytorch implementation of HiTransfomer: Hierarchical Transformer Network for Utterance-level Emotion Recognition
+This is an attempt to finish the Pytorch implementation of HiTransformer: Hierarchical Transformer Network for Utterance-level Emotion Recognition